w3ctag/extensible-web-report-card/index.md

 CSS OM is...low-level in all the wrong ways.

-There are glimmers of hope: the Web Animations spec attempts to explain and unify the platform's various animations (e.g. CSS animations, CSS transitions, and SVG), although exactly how this works is still being specced (TODO: link to the open bugs).
+There are glimmers of hope: the Web Animations spec attempts to explain and unify the platform's various animations (e.g. CSS animations, CSS transitions, and SVG), although exactly how this works is [still being specced](https://www.w3.org/Bugs/Public/show_bug.cgi?id=26839).
 The CSSWG has recently agreed to try speccing the box tree, which is foundational to how layout works.
 And the ["CSS Extensions"](http://tabatkins.github.io/specs/css-aliases/) editor's draft gives us a path toward custom selectors, combinators, at-rules, and functions---in short, making CSS extensions prolyfillable.

 ### Editing (`contenteditable`)